michaelcukier/Poker-Hand-Tracker/readme.md

 Installation
 --------------------

-1. Make sure `matplotlib`, `scipy`, `PrettyTable` and `Click` are all installed.
+Step 1 | Make sure `matplotlib`, `scipy`, `PrettyTable` and `Click` are all installed.

-2. Clone this repo, and run
+Step 2 | Clone this repo, and run

-    `$ python cli.py setup`
+    $ python cli.py setup

 This will set up the database with the appropriate schema.

-3. Open `GLOBAL_VARIABLES.py` and write this for the 4 variables:
+Step 3 | Open `GLOBAL_VARIABLES.py` and write this for the 4 variables:

 * `PLAYER_NAME`: your playing username
 * `HAND_HISTORY_FOLDER`: the absolute path where the hand histories files are located